New Passage: Characteristics

 The engineer Thomas Telford, after surveying the crossing, described it in his report as "one of the most forbidding places at which an important ferry was ever established - a succession of violent cataracts formed in a rocky channel exposed to the rapid rush of a tide which has scarcely an equal".
 The river between New Passage and Black Rock was 11,200 feet wide at high water and 8,600 feet at low water, in comparison to figures of 6,800 and 4,700 feet for the Old Passage route.
 The crossing was complicated by the fact that, apart from six hours a day around high tide, two-thirds of the passage was through a channel between the English Stones and the Dun sandbank through which the ebb tide flowed so quickly that "a passage [could not] be made against it except in strong and favourable winds".
 Even after leaving this channel the ferries had to then cross the head of another channel, the Shoots, through which the current was so strong that they were often pulled down it by the ebb tide: all these difficulties meant that the passage was uncertain for around five hours a day.
 It was these irregularities in the service that led to the General Post Office eventually transferring mail back to the Old Passage: by 1834 it was found that mail coaches were arriving late at Swansea four times out of five, "almost wholly caused by delays at the New Passage".
 Nevertheless, the ferry was compared to the Aust crossing the most direct route into South Wales.

+Railway stations

+New Passage has had two railway stations.
+Between 1863 and 1886 New Passage Pier railway station was open, primarily to serve passengers travelling to and from South Wales by the ferry.
+Between 1928 and 1964 the hamlet was served by New Passage Halt railway station on the Severn Beach line.
+It was situated at the eastern end of the hamlet.

 Second Severn Crossing

-In 1996 the Second Severn Crossing road bridge was completed, virtually along the same line as the Severn Tunnel.
+In 1996 the Second Severn Crossing road bridge, since 2018 formally known as the Prince of Wales Bridge, was completed, virtually along the same line as the Severn Tunnel.
 The bridge, the longest in the UK, carries M4 motorway traffic.